-More than 2,300 Armenian fighters and civilians have died since the beginning of Azerbaijani/Turkish operations, with over 100,000 civilians displaced.
+More than 3,400 Armenian fighters and civilians have died since the beginning of Azerbaijani/Turkish operations, with over 100,000 civilians displaced.
 Armenian Orthodox churches have been targeted, as have civilians.
 There are numerous verified cases of Azerbaijani soldiers mutilating dead bodies, beheading and executing both combatants and civilians’ and using banned weapons (e.g. cluster bombs, white phosphorus gas).

 Information includes: (i) reports issued by the Ombudsman on Human Rights in Artsakh and reports by other reputable human rights sources; (ii) news articles and opinion pieces covering the events; (iii) password-protected videos (with gruesome imagery); (iv) targeting culture; (v) humanitarian agencies involved in the conflict; (vi) information on hate crimes in the West; (vii) perpetrators of the conflict and war crimes; (viii) commentaries from the project director, David L. Phillips; and (viii) consolidated information on Armenian prisoners of war still held by Azerbaijan.
 The web site, which offers materials in English, is updated regularly to provide information in real-time.

 The documentation Project on Atrocities in Artsakh bears witness to crimes against humanity.
 Documentation can be a deterrent to future crimes.
 It can also preserve evidence to hold perpetrators accountable.